rdolzi/ft_irc/docs/user-guide/comprehensive-irc-user-guide.md

 - ERR_USERONCHANNEL (443): Returned when the invited user is already on the channel
 - ERR_CHANOPRIVSNEEDED (482): Returned when the client doesn't have the necessary privileges
 - RPL_INVITING (341): Sent to the inviting client to confirm the invitation
-- RPL_AWAY (301): Sent if the invited user is away

 Numeric Replies(Full Description):
 - ERR_NEEDMOREPARAMS (461):